mern-stack/docs/docs/installation.md

     *It Is recommended to generate 256 bit Key*

-5. Now run `npm run setup` in your terminal and we will set everything for you.
+5. Now go to root of your project and run `npm run setup` in your terminal and we will set everything for you.